 - Do not apply fertilizers to dry soil – Do not overfertilize – in this case less is better than more, also check out applying water-soluble fertilizer

-Leaf-eating caterpillars, mites, aphids (we use this to get rid of aphids); Leaf spot if foliage and/or soil stays too wet, especially in cool weather.
+Leaf-eating caterpillars, mites, aphids (get rid of these pests we use this); Leaf spot if foliage and/or soil stays too wet, especially in cool weather.
 Contact your local nursery or garden center for treating the pest.
 Make sure you READ AND FOLLOW the label.

 Where and How to Use

 - Hanging baskets – although I find they dry out too quickly in baskets